 Now, how does this move effect the Rangers?
 I’m not quite sure yet, but it will in some way.
 I can only imagine how differently the ALCS would have been with The Big Guy hitting behind Miggy and in front of V-Mart.
 I can’t wait until the season starts so that these questions will be answered, and i’m sure that im not the only one that feels this way.
 Stay thirsty my friends, until next time, Go Rangers.

-Topics: Prince Fielder
+Tags: Prince Fielder